ministryofjustice/dps-gradle-spring-boot/README.md

 At present the version number increment is a manual step in `build.gradle.kts`.
 Increment that at the same time as making changes.

-When the plugin is ready to be released and PR approved, merge into master.
+When the plugin is ready to be released and PR approved, merge into main.
 Then go into circleci at https://app.circleci.com/pipelines/github/ministryofjustice/dps-gradle-spring-boot and approve the publish step.
 This will publish the plugin to the gradle plugins repository.